mohamadbaidowi/Pacmann/README.md

 ![image](https://user-images.githubusercontent.com/116284597/216281775-0bacbc14-1af2-4525-8224-26e9cac17ca3.png)

 After data checking, I create view to generate data for analizing to achieve the objectives and create index to accelerate query in sqlite database <b>(view creation.sql and index creation.sql)</b>.
+To visualize, I create python code to access olist dataset and create graph refer to the data <b>(datawranglingsqlproject.py)</b>

 if you are interested to read the results of the analysis, please <a href="https://medium.com/@mohamad.baidowi/pacmann-data-wrangling-sql-project-181643a96476" >click here</a>